 Hi!
 My name's Reanna.
 I grew up in a small eastern Kentucky town, but currently live in St. Louis, MO.
 Flannel shirts, weird flavored Pop Tarts, and jamming to Coldplay songs are some of my favorite things on earth along with my dog Honey.
 I'll be thru-hiking the Appalachian Trail in 2020 and can't wait to share my experience!

-Originally from the UK, I've lived in the USA for almost twenty years.
-Most of my hiking has been done in the western states of the US, but I've also hiked in Scotland, Canada and New Zealand.
+Originally from the UK, I've lived in the USA for over twenty years.
+I've spent most of my trail-time in the western states of the US, but I've also hiked in Scotland, Canada and New Zealand.
 Fun-fact: I named my left quad "brute-force" and my right quad "ignorance".

 Hi!
 My names Risa.
 I'm an Israeli-American who always has her feet on one side of the globe and her heart on the other.
 I am an educator, a former combat soldier and a world traveler (trying to reach 30 countries by 30!).
 This May, I will be hiking over 2,000 miles on the AT with my dogs Kimbo and Sadie.
 My husband's still not sure when he agreed to this hike but promises to visit us on the trail with beer and dog treats!
 My first trail name was 'Dill'- think it will stick?